sharedstreets/mobility-metrics/README.md

 **Total trips distance:** Total miles traveled by any vehicles throughout the specified day. (trip_distance)

-**Vehicle Utilization:** Total vehicle on-street time divided by total trip duration for all vehicles
+**Vehicle Utilization:** Percentage of vehicles that were active over the course of a day.

 **Average distance per vehicle:** Total trips distance, divided by active vehicles